The environment for Contributing

 Part of discovering how God can use your abilities is simply experimenting.
 You can “Sample Serve” a ministry.
 Observe or try it out one time, and if it’s not for you, just let us know and we’ll help you find something else that is.

-Sign up on the right to sample a ministry and you will be contacted promptly.
+Sign up using the choices on the top right to sample a ministry and you will be contacted promptly.

-For further questions about serving, email Cindy Bobruk, Volunteer Resources Minister at firstname.lastname@example.org
+For further questions about serving, email Cindy Bobruk, Guest Services Minister at email@example.com

 Why We Serve